Izabela-L/PR21IL/README.md

 ### Spotify Audio Features

+Spotify calculates and collects a variety of different audio features for each track.
+They represent different aspects of a song like mood, technical properties and context.
+This is the basis of how their algorithm recommends new songs to users and creates personalized playlists.
+The attribute descriptions were taken from Spotify Developer guide.

 - Acousticness: A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.